 Avobenzone is known to degrade quickly so other chemicals are used to stabilize it and together all of them may end up causing even more damage both to the human body and the environment.
 There is some preliminary, though not conclusive just yet, evidence that these chemicals may actually lead to cancer, cardiovascular disease, and more.

-For that reason, a new industry of reef safe sunscreens have been hitting the market over the last few years.
+For that reason, mineral and reef safe sunscreens have been growing in the market over the last few years.

 Reef Safe Sunscreen

 Some beaches in the world no longer let you participate in any activities in the water unless you have reef safe sunscreen.
 For instance, you are not allowed on any beach in Hawaii without the proper sunscreen.

 Reef safe sunscreens are often mineral sunscreens, operating on the principle that mineral ingredients are more natural and therefore safer.
 Please be aware that “reef safe” is not really a regulated term, however.
 Always check your ingredients list.
 In particular, look for these ingredients –

 These have all been flagged as potentially damaging to reefs and ocean life.
 Now, keep in mind, this is still in a state of flux.
 No one has fully come out to condemn or ban these yet.
 They’re not illegal, and there’s no clear cut evidence that they can harm you.
 That said, if you have the option, I’d really recommend not using them just in case.
 Doing your part to help the environment is never a bad idea.